CompteCO2/Carbon-Weight/wiki/house.md

 Here, the average is a simple ratio "totalEmission / #inhabitants".

-The total emissions of passenger cars and two-wheelers, calculated in the SECTEN report of CITEPA, amount to 80.6 million tons of CO2 on 67.064 million inhabitants.
+SECTEN data from CITEPA reports a total of 43.7 millions tons of CO2 for residential building use and domestic activities in 2020.

-This figure does not take into account all the emissions of the French road transport, i.e. 113.6 million tons of CO2 in 2020, in order to compare only the emissions of our private cars given by the carbon calculator, with the national average of our private cars.
+This figure does not take into account the use of our tertiary buildings, i.e. 26.2 million tons of CO2 in 2020, in order to compare only the emissions from our homes.

-#### Waiting trusted source for work reduction coefficients.

-Add a reduction coefficient from the work type a house get from:

-- Attic Insulation
-- Floor Insulation
-- Ventilation
-- Wall Insulation
-- Window Change